KAIFNADAF/poppulo-pdf-rag/README.md

 The app is deployed on Streamlit Community Cloud using Groq for LLM inference.
 If the app sleeps due to inactivity, clicking Wake App will restart it.

+## Design Decisions

+A few design choices guided the system architecture:

+1. Citation-first processing

+Citation units are created before chunking so that retrieved content can always be traced back to its original paragraph.

+2. Metadata-backed retrieval

+Vector search results are linked to stored metadata so the UI can display source evidence with document and page references.

+3. Single active document retrieval

+The interface allows multiple PDFs to be uploaded but restricts querying to one indexed document at a time.
+This avoids mixing information across documents and keeps retrieval results clear.

 ## Example Questions

 - What is the main idea of this document?
 - What problem does the paper solve?
 - What methods are proposed?

 ## Future Improvements